ohadelg/Image_Scanner/README.md

 ## Important Notes

 *   **API Key Security:** Your Gemini API key is sensitive.
 Keep it private.
 The `.env` file method is for local development.
-For deployment (e.g., to Streamlit Community Cloud), use their secrets management features.
+For deployment (e.g., to Streamlit f Community Cloud), use their secrets management features.
 *   **Rate Limits:** Be mindful of Gemini API rate limits, especially when processing a large number of images.
 *   **Error Handling:** The application includes basic error handling.
 If you encounter issues, check the error messages and your API key setup.
 *   **ZIP File Structure:** The application expects a flat structure of images within the ZIP file or images in subfolders.
 It will recursively find all supported image types.